 Another essential oil that’s not often been connected to anxiety relief is eucalyptus.
 A 2014 study reported that “1,8-Cineole, a major constituent of eucalyptus, was effective in decreasing anxiety,” in fact, significantly more than the other components being tested.

-Of course this oil is better known for its use in cold medicines.
-It’s also used as an insect repellent, is antibacterial, antiviral, anti-parasitic, and anti-inflammatory.
-It’s even good for pain relief, helps regulate blood sugar and blood pressure.
+Of course eucalyptus essential oil is better known for its use in cold medicines.
+It’s also used as an insect repellent, is antibacterial, antiviral, anti-parasitic, and supports healthy inflammation levels in the body.
+It’s even good for aiding with pain relief, and helping to regulate blood sugar and blood pressure.
 It will be exciting to see the research connecting eucalyptus essential oil to anxiety grow as time goes on.

 Last, but far from least, is the essential oil of frankincense.